hothello/openmodel/readme.md

 ###  Description

 This Use Case for the [OpenModel](https://open-model.eu/) project describes the creation of a 2D-periodic membrane of poly-lactic-glycolic-acid (*PLGA*) surrounded by water (*TIP4P 2005* model).
 The workflow starts with a coarse-grained force field based on the [**MOLC**](https://doi.org/10.1039/c9cp04120f) model, implemented in a fork of [**LAMMPS**](https://lammps.org), version [30 Oct 2019](https://github.com/matteoeghirotta/lammps-30Oct19).
-The sample is first assembled in the desired configuration, annealed, and then converted to atomistic coordinates with the program [**BACKMAP**](https://github.com/matteoeghirotta/backmap_legacy), and finally annealed with a type-I atomistic force field (*OPLS*).
-The resulting structure is suitable to run ab-initio calculations (paper in preparation).
+The sample is first assembled in the desired configuration, annealed, converted to atomistic coordinates with the program [**BACKMAP**](https://github.com/matteoeghirotta/backmap_legacy), and finally annealed with a type-I atomistic force field (*OPLS*).
+The resulting structure is suitable for ab-initio calculations (paper in preparation).
 However, this last step is already an established procedure and is not covered here.

 The whole procedure is based on open-source software and relies on a coarse-grained force field parametrised consistently with the atomistic force field.
-Since LAMMPS has limited capabilities to handle complex structure, the strategy used here is to manipulate molecular samples with a custom-written program, [**dumptools**](./scripts/dumptools.pl), and to combine the structure with the force field using [MOLTEMPLATE](https://github.com/jewettaij/moltemplate).
+Since LAMMPS has limited capabilities to handle complex structures, the strategy used here is to manipulate molecular samples with a custom-written program, [**dumptools**](./scripts/dumptools.pl), and to combine the structure with the force field using [MOLTEMPLATE](https://github.com/jewettaij/moltemplate).

 ### Software Dependency